 Labelling tools help filters by creating lists of sites.
 ‘Black’ lists use the names of sites with offensive content to block access to them.
 ‘White’ lists block everything except inoffensive sites.
 Content-based filters block access to sites based on key offensive words or on some photographic content that might be unsuitable for children.
 The different types of filter can be used in combination, depending on what is required.

 Filter programs can operate on a home computer or via an ISP.
-Your ISP is obliged to provide information about filtering software and the filters they The first step in agreeing to make a legally binding agreement.
-An offer must be accepted before there can be a legally enforceable contract.
-For example, a person can offer to sell their car for $5000 and a buyer can accept the offer and pay that purchase price..
+Your ISP is obliged to provide information about filtering software and the filters they offer.
 ISPs must provide a filter approved in the Internet Industry Association Codes of Practice.
-The NetAlert, Communications Association and Internet Content Rating Association sites give more background information (see ‘More information’, below).
+The NetAlert, Communications Association and Internet Content Rating Association sites give more background information (see ‘More information about the internet and the law‘).

 Safe zones are networks suitable for young children and are separated from the rest of the internet.
 They are available via subscription or through some ISPs.
 Specific children’s zones may also be hosted on commercial sites or supported by advertising.

 It is important to remember that no tool is completely infallible.
-Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use. advice websites can help parents and guardians to choose the best strategy (see ‘More information’, below).
+Consumer advice websites can help parents and guardians to choose the best strategy (see ‘More information about the internet and the law‘).

 Chat rooms are places where real-time written conversations take place.
 They are usually public, although private chat rooms are offered on some sites.
 Most people, including children, use pseudonyms in chat rooms so that a person’s real identity is not apparent.
 This means that sometimes a child may believe they are chatting to another 12-year-old, when it may in fact be a much older person.
 There have been instances where adults have attempted to exploit children by contacting them in chat rooms.